schreiberbrett/cool-relations/prime-factorization.md

 > (run 2 (q) (prime-factorso (build-num 156) q))
 ...
 ```
 This query diverges.
 There may be a way to use `(once ...)` in the relation definition to enfore that this is a one-to-one relationship.
+I'm not sure yet.

 `primeo` is a cheat relation.